MLSAKIIT/Registration-Validator-SMS/README.md

 A static site is hosted with a contact form.
 We use `API Gateway` to create an API which makes a `PUT` request to our `DynamoDB` database after the user clicks <kbd>Register</kbd> on the form.

 The API sends user records to `DynamoDB` which then pushes the record into the `DynamoDB Data Stream`.

+`EventBrige Pipeline` is configured to use `DynamoDB` Data Streams as the `Event Source`, Filter for `INSERT` records in the stream to pick up only new entries.
+The record data is then pushed to the target `Lambda` function.

+`Lambda` performs the processing on the input `JSON` data using `Python` to parse the user data and extract the Phone Number, name and other relevant details to send to SNS.

+`Simple Notification Service` publishes a formatted string with user details as an SMS to the provided number, confirming their registration.

 ## Running locally